This post appeared on Tiny Buddha.

 Work is part of life, and money is a much-needed instrument we need to survive.
 But is life supposed to be all about work?
 What if the purpose of us being here were just to be happy?

 Whenever I fail at anything, that doesn’t make me a failure because I am not what I do.
 My job is part of life and not life itself.
 I am not my profession, no matter how much I might love what you do.
-Today I am a coach, in the same way I am a wife, a daughter, a sister, or someone’s friend.
+Today I am a coach, in the same way I am a wife, a mother, a daughter, a sister, or someone’s friend.
 There are many hats I am wearing, and so do you.

 For so many years, I thought I was my job.
 And when the job was not in my life any longer, I wasn’t.
 Wayne Dyer was right: “You are a human being, not a human doing.”